ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {: #plan_exceeded}
 {: faq}

 {{site.data.keyword.contdelivery_short}} offers two plans: Lite and Professional.
 If you have the {{site.data.keyword.contdelivery_short}} Lite plan, you can use toolchains for free, up to the limits of the plan.
 The error message indicates that you exceeded one or more limits of the Lite plan.
 For example, you might exceed the plan if you have too many authorized users who are associated with the {{site.data.keyword.contdelivery_short}} service instance, or if you ran the maximum number of {{site.data.keyword.deliverypipeline}} jobs.
-For more information about the terms of your plan, see [Plan limitations and usage](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage){: new_window}.
+For more information about the terms of your plan, see [Plan limitations and usage](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage).

 ## My {{site.data.keyword.contdelivery_short}} service states that Lite plan services are deleted after 30 days of inactivity.
 What does inactivity mean?